Representation

 $$

-or, as a one-liner represented with a Python hash table:
+or, as a one-line Python hash table:

 {0:[1,4], 1:[0,2,4], 2:[1,3], 3:[2,4], 4:[0,1,3]} # G